Paranoia about online security is rife. But when safeguards are put in place, it helps to scope out how people might use them first.

 This whole debacle can be avoided.
 Allow me to temporarily turn off the location-based detection service before I go and let me log in from wherever the hell I like, or let me nominate that I’ll be roaming in advance and say where so it doesn’t look “suspicious”.
 Google and Microsoft et al: please spend your countless millions on improving my experience and educating people in the art of using excellent, secure passwords instead of pandering to stupidity with half-baked solutions.

-6 vagabonds deemed this worthy
+6 people deemed this worthy

 I think the “suspicious activity” heuristics might be more nuanced that you give it credit for Stef.